aserto-dev/aserto-node/MIGRATING.md

 ## Deprecations

+#### objectPropertiesAsStruct

-#### `objectPropertiesAsStruct` has been deprecated.
+ `objectPropertiesAsStruct` has been deprecated.
 The new SDK allows passing JSON objects directly as properties

+#### createAsyncIterable
-#### Usage of `createAsyncIterable` in the context of creating import requests has been deprecated and will be replaced with `createImportRequest`.
+Usage of `createAsyncIterable` in the context of creating import requests has been deprecated and will be replaced with `createImportRequest`.

+#### Example:
 ```diff
 -import { ImportMsgCase, ImportOpCode, objectPropertiesAsStruct, createAsyncIterable } from "@aserto/aserto-node"
 -const importRequest = createAsyncIterable([